criticalmanufacturing/training-labs-automation/readme.md

 ## Getting started

 Before running the scripts on this folder copy the **settings.template.json** file, name it **settings.user.json** and populate the settings inside.
 The repository is configured to ignore this file to prevent users from accidentally committing sensitive information to github.
 I also use this file to setup the windows image names to use to create the virtual machines.
-The names vary if we are using trial versions or regular versions.
+The names vary if we are using trial versions or regular versions.We currently support a Single Node and a Simple Farm.
+Those scenarios are documented bellow.

-Afterwards heap up to the Preparation folder and select one of the scenario scripts.
-Each one of this scripts will prepare one or more virtual machines on your hyper-v system.

-Also included are examples of automating software pre-requisites installation.
-In SingleNode you will find an example for a single server system (besides the domain controller) and on the SimpleFarm you will find examples of installing SQL Server and Windows Fail Over Cluster on multiple machines.
+The scripts are prefixed with a number that indicates the order that they should be run.
+The 0 script always configures the AutomatedLab environment.
+If you are running the scripts manually there are important notes within the script on how it should be run.
+If you are using the orchestration script that it takes care of those details for you.

+### Single Node

+In this scenario we setup a domain controller and a server that will host all the application tiers.
+The domain controller is required because starting from SQL Server 2017 it is not longer possible to install SSRS on a node that is a domain controller.